 Furthermore, the division provides a variety of continuing medical education (CME) opportunities, which they hope to expand in the coming years.
 Dr. Grant currently leads an ultrasound preceptorship during the second week of every month, and Dr. Manning, in collaboration with Dr. Bass from University of North Carolina, Chapel Hill, organizes a joint meeting, Triangle Education Regional Lecture Series, three times per year for area faculty members, fellows and residents.

 In addition to education, the Regional Division is exploring new opportunities in research.
 Dr. MacLeod leads the division’s research initiatives through his management of the Human Pharmacology Lab (HPL), where he governs a variety of studies and pharmacological trials.
 In the immediate future, the division plans to place a strong emphasis on research studies focusing on the use of continuous peripheral nerve catheters, non-opioid analgesics and anti-inflammatories in our joint replacement patients thereby reducing the amount of postoperative pain and inflammation and potentially reducing the incidence of chronic pain.

-No one can say with any certainty what the next innovation will be to impact Regional Anesthesia.
-But, one thing is for certain: Duke Regional Anesthesia Division will be at the forefront of this discovery.
+No one can say with any certainty what the next innovation will be to impact regional anesthesia.
+But one thing is for certain – the Orthopaedics, Plastics, and Regional Anesthesiology Division will be at the forefront of this discovery.